-Ultimately meditation can bring ones mind to a clarity and stillness when the space between the thoughts opens up and pure experience occurs.
-A still and focussed mind can arise, but not always.
+Ultimately meditation can bring ones mind to a clarity and stillness when the space between the thoughts opens up and pure experience occurs, although not always and less so in the beginning.

-The rest of the time meditation can be thought of as a reflection.
-An opportunity to witness the stuff in the head lying out of sight.
-Sitting and watching the thoughts, or more importantly the mind space and the activities in that space.
-It provides time for the mind to integrate experiences (impressions).
+Meditation can be thought of as a reflection.
+An opportunity to witness the stuff in the mind which is normally out of sight.
+Sitting and watching the thoughts, or more importantly the mind space and the activities in that space, provides time for the mind to integrate experiences (impressions).
 We are shown the nature of the mind and also the content.
-Greater self understanding occurs, both the nature of the mind and its content becomes more clearly perceived.
+Greater self-understanding occurs, both the nature of the mind and its content becomes more clearly perceived.
 In the process we are able to let go of negative impressions, or at least gain the awareness they exist, thereby providing an opportunity that we can work to resolve them.

-One outcome of meditation is that (in my experience) connections between things become established or clearer, sometimes during or after practice.
+One outcome of meditation is that, in my experience, is that connections between things become either established or clearer, sometimes during or after practice.

-Another outcome is that the instances of insight and wisdom to arise more frequently and with more profound understandings.
+Another outcome is that the instances of insight and wisdom tend to arise more frequently and with profound relevance to our life.

 There are of course other effects and benefits of practicing meditation.
-The others you can learn about for your self.
-Meditation is something that should be practiced much more often than it is talked about.
+The others you can learn about for yourself through your own experience as that is the way of yoga and meditation.
+We learn by doing having learnt just enough to be able to practice it.
+Meditation is something that should be practiced much more often than it is talked or thought about.

 Please try the following meditation practice.
-Before you do, please set your intent and an initial number of days.
+You can set an intent and commit to an initial number of days.
 You can if you so wish dedicate each days meditation practice to something or one etc. Decide how many days in a row you will practice, make it once a day to start with.
 For an intention try “I am going to practice meditation for 7 days regardless of how difficult it is.
-I am capable of success in this endeavor. “, or you can use and intention of your own choosing of course.
+I am capable of success in this endeavour. “, or you can use and intention of your own choosing of course.

-- Sit comfortably.
-Attempt to get a straight spine (good posture).
-Use a chair, or what ever, but sit upright.
+- Sit comfortably. lengthen the spine to achieve a good upright posture.
+Use a chair, or whatever, but sit upright.